FusionCache/docs/docs/concepts.md

 # Concepts

-Fusion is designed to be easy to use with just a few concepts:
+There are a few concepts to understand:

 - ObjectID (Object Identifiers)
 - FQL (Fusion Query Language)